 Students plan their individual programs with the help of their faculty advisor.
 All new graduate students are paired with an advisor, whose role is to help students structure their first-semester program.
-First-year students set up an intial meeting with their assigned adviors during the first three weeks of the fall semester.
+First-year students set up an initial meeting with their assigned advisors during the first three weeks of the fall semester.

 Students declare a concentration at the end of the first semester by completing a Concentration Declaration Form and submitting it to the Graduate Student Affairs Officer (GSAO).
 Advisors are chosen within the area of concentration.